bjrnbrn/pybeats/README.md

 #### options
 \_play\_:
-all importable .wav-files from ./db/samples are imported
-samples can be played one bye one
+all importable .wav-files from ./db/samples are imported and can be played one bye one

 \_song\_:
-each in _song_ generated .wav-file will be placed in folder ./db/projects/
+each in \_song\_ generated .wav-file will be placed in folder ./db/projects/

 #### write songs
-/db/projects/songs.json cab be edited with atom or notepad++
+- /db/projects/songs.json cab be edited with atom or notepad++
-new songs can be attached to songs.json
+- new songs can be attached to songs.json
-every first layer key defines a song
+- every first layer key defines a song
 every song has the attributes {Tempo, Channels, Beat, Repeat, Tracks}:

 	Tempo:		int			example 50, 120, no "